Vegan Lemon Cake

 Storage instructions

-To freeze: Place slices of the cake in an airtight container and store them in the freezer for up to 6 months.
+To store: Store the cake in an airtight container in the refrigerator for up to 2 weeks.

 Frequently asked questions